-Mr. McGee was heavily involved in In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation (D.N.J.), a major securities fraud action against pharmaceutical industry titan Merck & Co., Inc. The case was prosecuted jointly with a related action, In re Schering-Plough Corp.
-ENHANCE Securities Litigation (D.N.J.), resulting in a $688 million total recovery.
-This represents the largest securities class action recovery against a pharmaceutical company to date, and ranks among the top securities settlements with any issuer.
+- In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation (D.N.J.), a major securities fraud action against pharmaceutical industry titan Merck & Co., Inc. that settled for $215 million, jointly prosecuted with a related action, In re Schering-Plough Corp.
+ENHANCE Securities Litigation (D.N.J.), resulting in a $688 million total recovery—together, the largest securities class action recovery against a pharmaceutical company at the time, and among the top securities settlements with any issuer.